r2e2-project/r2e2/README.md

 Building pbrt
 -------------

-To check out pbrt together with all dependencies, be sure to use the `--recursive` flag when cloning the repository, i.e.
+To check out pbrt together with all source dependencies, be sure to use the `--recursive` flag when cloning the repository, i.e.
 ```bash
 $ git clone --recursive https://github.com/mmp/pbrt-v3/